 Final tips when purchasing life insurance include buying when you are healthy, which generally means buying earlier in life – as early as you can once you have dependents.
 Also, always tell the truth on your application – you might be able to shade in the facts and get a lower price now, but in the long run it could hurt you if a claim is made, as the insurance company will likely investigate upon death and your policy could be voided.

-Recent study published by LIMRA, fewer of us today have insured the financial future of our loved ones.
+In a recent study published by LIMRA, fewer of us today have ensured the financial future of our loved ones.
 In 2010, it was found that only 44 percent of U.S. households have individual life insurance, and 30 percent of U.S. households have no coverage.

-I believe that providing for our loved ones well-being today and into the future is the ultimate selfless act of love.
+Providing for our loved one’s well-being today and into the future is the ultimate selfless act of love.
 Life insurance is one of the most cost-effective ways to ensure that, should anything happen to you, all or part of your income is adequately replaced to ensure the financial future of your loved ones.”

 The LIMRA study also found that in households with children under age 18, 11 million have no coverage whatsoever.